Mycotourism: discover the best places in Andalusia to collect mushrooms

-Jimena de la Frontera, in the heart of Parque de los Alcornocales, is the nearest city to Jerez where the mushrooms becomes the ‘queen’ of the field.
+Jimena de la Frontera, in the heart of Parque de Los Alcornocales, is the nearest city to Jerez where the mushrooms become the ‘queen’ of the field.
 The humidity typical of this time and the mild temperatures in the forests foster the conditions for mushrooms to appear at the right

 time.
-In this area, it is very common to find chanterelles (Cantharellus palens), typical of cork and oak forests.
-This yellow and twisted mushrooms is appreciated for its good taste.
+In this area, it is very common to find chanterelles (Cantharellus pales), typical of cork and oak forests.
+This yellow and twisted mushroom is appreciated for its good taste.

 The most special area in Sierra de las Nieves as far as botany is concerned, is undoubtedly the Pinsapar.
 This forest of fir is one of the best sites to find mushrooms, even typical species from colder climates, and whose northern aspect surprises the visitor who enters this Natural Park.